bhuvanakundumani/snowflake_connector/README.md

 Create a .gitignore file and add the following lines.

-# Ignore files related to credentials
+# Environments
 .env
+.venv
+env/
+venv/